-iPad may be purchased separately, which may discount kit cost.All iPads must be iPad Pro, iPad (5th generation or later), iPad Air 2, and iPad mini 4.
+PROGRAM PER HOUR CLOCK RATE (Transfer and Re-Entry Students Only) Cosmetology (1000 hour) \$15.15 iPad may be purchased separately, which may discount kit cost.
+All iPads must be iPad Pro, iPad (5th generation or later), iPad Air 2, and iPad mini 4.

 Please contact the school's Financial Services Leader for payment options.
-The school accepts cash and credit card payments (additional fees may be applied), cashier checks/money order payments.
+Down payments can be made with cashier checks or credit cards, with fees.
+Remaining balance can be made through 2 different types of payment plans, please see Financial Services for more information.
 Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.